 Legal Ombudsman

-PO Box 6167
+P O Box 6167

-SL1 0EH
+Slough SL1 0EH

-Telephone: 0300 555 0333
+Telephone:0300 555 0333

 Email: enquiries@legalombudsman.org.uk

-Website: www.legalombudsman.org.uk
+Website: www.legalombudsman.org.u

-If you decide to make a complaint to the Legal Ombudsman you must refer your matter to the Legal Ombudsman within one year from the act/omission or within one year from when you should reasonably have known there was cause for complaint.
+If you decide to make a complaint to the Legal Ombudsman, you must refer your matter to the Legal Ombudsman within one year from the act/omission or within one year from when you should reasonably have known there was cause for complaint.

 Pricing Information

-Where we incur any costs from third parties, these fees will be passed directly on to you as disbursements.
-These disbursements include any fees charged by consulates and the Foreign and Commonwealth Office when legalising a document.
-We will inform you of likely disbursements when providing you with a quote and for an indication of fees you can also visit our apostille section and consular legalisation guide.
+• We will inform you of the disbursement cost when providing you with a quote.
+For an indication of fees you can also visit our apostille section and consular legalisation guide.
 Please note that any consulate fee will be provided to you in good faith, however consulates can change their fees and procedures without notice.
 Additional disbursements may include translation fees, Companies House fees, and fees charged by universities for verification.
 These fees will be advised to you at the outset and we will not incur any disbursements without your consent.
 VAT will not be charged on disbursements.

 Redress Information

-We carry professional indemnity liability cover of £1,000,000 (one million pounds sterling).
+• We carry professional indemnity liability cover of £1,000,000 (one million pounds sterling).
 We therefore limit the level of our liability to you to £1,000,000 (one million pounds sterling), unless you are injured or die as a result of our negligence, in which case our liability is without limit.

 Service Information

-Our notarial service begins by booking an appointment to see a notary.
+• Our notarial service begins by booking an appointment to see a notary.
 At the appointment we will ask you to complete a client registration form and will carry out any identity checks that are deemed necessary.
 An appointment will usually take between 15-30 minutes, during which time the notary will notarise your document.
 On completion of the job, the notary will provide you with your notarial document, a scan of the document and we will take payment.
 For further guidance please visit our notarisation page.

-Our legalisation service usually follows on from notarisation.
+• Our legalisation service usually follows on from notarisation.
 If you require either an apostille or consular legalisation, we will discuss the options for getting this done during our initial conversation.
 At your appointment we will ask you to complete a client registration form and take payment from you.
 You will then leave the document with us, and we will carry out the required legalisation.

 Get in touch